robtweed/ewd-qoper8/guide.md

  });
  ```

 Notice the way this is sending messages using both the `send()` and `finished()` functions.
-Both will be intercepted by the `handleMessage()` function’s callback.
+Both will be intercepted by the `handleMessage()` function's callback.

 ## Customising What Happens to the Master Process When it is Started

-You’ve already seen how the `q.on(‘start’)` event can be used to over-ride default properties such as the worker pool size and to specify the path of your worker module.
+You've already seen how the `q.on('start')` event can be used to over-ride default properties such as the worker pool size and to specify the path of your worker module.

-The `on(‘start’)` event is also where you can customise your master process, for example if you want to connect it to a database and load other modules.
-You can augment the master process’s properties and methods from within this event’s callback function: simply augment `‘this’`.
+The `on('start')` event is also where you can customise your master process, for example if you want to connect it to a database and load other modules.
+You can augment the master process's properties and methods from within this event's callback function: simply augment `'this'`.

 ## Customising What Happens to the Master Process When it is Stopped

 You can optionally intercept the ewd-qoper8 master process shut-down sequence, allowing you to release and tidy up resources, and shut down any linked services tidily.

-You can do this by handling the on(‘stop’) event e.g.:
+You can do this by handling the on('stop') event e.g.:
 ```javascript
 var qoper8 = require('ewd-qoper8');
 var q = new qoper8.masterProcess();